MicrosoftDocs/azure-docs/articles/azure-monitor/logs/cost-logs.md

   - Type of data collected from each monitored resource

 ## Data size calculation
-In all pricing tiers, an event's data size is calculated from a string representation of the properties that are stored in the Log Analytics workspace for this event, regardless of whether the data is sent from an agent or added during the ingestion process.
+In all pricing tiers, an event's data size is calculated from a string representation of the properties that are stored in the Log Analytics workspace for that event, regardless of whether the data is sent from an agent or added during the ingestion process.
 This includes any custom columns added by the [custom logs API](custom-logs-overview.md), [ingestion-time transformations](ingestion-time-transformations.md), or [custom fields](custom-fields.md) that are added as data is collected and then stored in the workspace.

 ### Excluded columns
 The following [standard columns](log-standard-columns.md) that are common to all tables, are excluded in the calculation of the event size.
 All other columns stored in Log Analytics are included in the calculation of the event size.
+To determine whether an event was excluded from billing for data ingestion, you can use the [_IsBillable](log-standard-columns.md#_isbillable) property as shown in [Data volume for specific events](#data-volume-for-specific-events).

 - `_ResourceId`
 - `_SubscriptionId`